 As later in the evening we bump into Guillaume in the local hotspot, Bistrot de Serine, I feel like going to talk to him but pretend to be shy.
 Maybe next January?
 Before that I let his wines speak for themselves.

-But besides the Condrieus we tasted at the event, it was white Saint-Josephs that we were most positively surprised with.
+But besides the Condrieus we tasted at the event, it was white St-Josephs we were most positively surprised with.
 Delicious and more-than-affordable quality stuff across the exhibitors!
 It was not only once that I cursed having taken the smaller suitcase with me.

 On the white side, I would also pick a talented young vigneron Xavier Gérard who makes very nice Condrieu on his steep Côte Châtillon plot just above the town of Condrieu.
 Other wines of Gérard are also worth trying, and especially his Côte-Rôtie is a star for the money you pay.

-Last but not least: for buying wine, drive to Tain l’Hermitage and pay a visit to Compagnie de l’Hermitage on Place du Taurobole.
-This old-school wine boutique, packed from floor to ceiling, is a blast from the past while offering excellent sortiment on local wines.
+Last but not least: for buying wine, drive to Tain l’Hermitage and pay a visit to Compagnie de l’Hermitage on Place du Taurobole!
+This old-school wine boutique, packed from floor to ceiling, is a blast from the past with an excellent array of local wines.